 Are you comfortable arranging your airport transfers, or would you prefer to have them handled by the tour company?
 When it comes to intercity travel, are you fine with long bus rides and overnight trains, or do you prefer flights?

 When planning your trip, remember to budget for transfers if they are not included in the tour cost.
-To give you a rough idea of how much transfers cost, this is what I have paid on my 2 trips to Europe: Prague – $32, arranged via Get your Guide; Budapest – 40€, arranged by the hotel; Munich – 16€, took the train from airport to hotel; Vienna – 60€, arranged by the hotel.
+To give you a rough idea of how much transfers cost, this is what I have paid on my recent trips to Europe: Prague – $32, arranged via Get Your Guide; Budapest – 40€, arranged by the hotel; Munich – 16€, the S-Bahn train from the airport to a hotel near Marienplatz; Vienna – 60€, arranged by the hotel; Madrid – 33€, fixed taxi fare from the airport to the city center.

 Itineraries

 Itineraries can make or break a vacation, so always pay attention to the details.
-If you enjoy having some free time to relax or explore at your own pace, you won’t appreciate an itinerary that is packed with activities from sunrise to sunset.
+If you enjoy having some free time to relax or explore at your own pace, you won’t appreciate an itinerary packed with activities from sunrise to sunset.
 On the other hand, if you would rather not hassle with planning and navigating a city on your own, then a tour with free time may be a nightmare.
 From experience, never underestimate the importance of selecting a tour itinerary that aligns with your travel style!

 Meals

 Do you like the convenience of having most of your meals planned?
 Or are you an adventurous foodie who enjoys discovering hidden culinary gems, attending festivals, and trying street food?
+Are you okay with “touristy” eateries, or do you prefer a more authentic local experience?

 Tour companies will provide information on what meals are included each day of a tour, but they generally will not list the names of the restaurants.
 Additionally, the number of meals included varies between tour companies.